flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 ### Modular Cabin and Layouts

 The A380 cabin is still in the process of being fully converted to the MSFS2024 modular system.
 This means there is room for performance gains to be achieved in the upcoming updates as the modular cabin is finished.
 We have some exciting implementations that we are experimenting with to push the boundaries of the modular cabin both visually and in performance optimizations.

+## When will this be released?

+The FlyByWire A380X native MSFS2024 version is available right now through the FlyByWire installer and [website](https://flybywiresim.com/downloads/).
+This native version is currently exclusive to the development build, which we strongly recommend for all users since it receives active bug fixes and stability improvements.
+The stable release is intended only for those who require an unchanging build due to complex hardware integrations and will only receive the the native MSFS2024 version some time in the future.

 ## How can you help?